flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/emergency-electric.md

     - Pressed and held:
         - if AC NORMAL BUSES are supplied:
             - The EMER GEN is driven hydraulically if the blue electric pump is running.
             - The AC ESS BUS and the DC ESS BUS are connected to the emergency generator.
-(The DC ESS SHED and AC ESS SHED buses are not powered.)
+(The DC ESS SHED and AC ESS SHED buses are not powered).
             - ECAM displays the ELEC page automatically (only on the ground).
         - If only the batteries supply the aircraft:
             - The static inverter powers the AC ESS BUS.